NicolasMurphy/songseeker-beta/journal.md

         - Improve translation for Ecuador
         - Fix track not autoplaying on mobile
         - Center logo for ico
-        -
+        - Equalize volume for all tracks / remove loud tracks -
     Notes:
         - Added more tracks